Traditional Greek Pasta Salad

 • Red onion: If red onion is too sharp for your taste, try using green onions or shallots instead for a milder onion flavor.

-Don’t skip the chilling time either, as this salad really needs at least 2 hours in the fridge for the flavors to blend properly, and if you’re making it ahead, save a little extra dressing to toss in before serving since the pasta will continue to soak it up.
+Do not skip the chilling time.
+At least 2 hours in the fridge is needed for the flavors to come together properly.
+If making ahead, set aside a little extra dressing to stir in just before serving since the pasta will continue absorbing it as it sits.

-For the best texture, cut your vegetables into similar-sized pieces so every bite has a good mix of ingredients, and add the feta just before serving if you want it to stay crumbly instead of breaking down into the salad.
+Finally, cut vegetables into similar-sized pieces for the best texture in every bite, and add the feta last if you want it to stay crumbly rather than breaking down into the salad.

 greek pasta salad